MG-source-1/equities-and-vol/README.md

 ### Scheduling from Singapore

-The rebalance job checks the Alpaca market clock and exits instantly when the market is closed, so the cron doesn't need to track US daylight saving — schedule **both** possible SGT times and let the wrong one no-op:
+The rebalance job exits instantly unless the market is open **and within 45 minutes of the close**, so the cron doesn't need to track US daylight saving — schedule **both** possible SGT times and let the wrong one no-op (the market-open check alone isn't enough: in EST the early entry lands mid-session at 14:25 ET):

 ```cron
 # US market close is 04:00 SGT (EDT) or 05:00 SGT (EST).